Oleg Reabciuk: Olympiacos

 On 1 January 2021, Reabciuk completed a €2 million transfer to Superleague Greece outfit Olympiacos, signing a long-term deal until the summer of 2025.
-He made his debut five days later in a 4–0 win at Asteras Tripolis F.C. as an 85th-minute substitute for José Holebas, and ended the season as a league champion.
+He made his debut five days later in a 4–0 win at Asteras Tripolis as an 85th-minute substitute for José Holebas, and ended the season as a league champion.

-On 16 September 2021, Reabciuk scored his first goal for the club in a 2–1 UEFA Europa League home win over Royal Antwerp F.C. in the 87th minute.
-His first league goal came the following 4 May to win 2–1 away to PAOK FC to lift the title.
+On 16 September 2021, Reabciuk scored his first goal for the club in a 2–1 UEFA Europa League home win over Royal Antwerp in the 87th minute.
+His first league goal came the following 4 May to win 2–1 away to PAOK to lift the title.

+Spartak Moscow

+On 7 August 2023, Spartak Moscow announced the transfer of Reabciuk on a three-year contract.

 International career

-In November 2016, Reabciuk was called up for the Moldova national under-19 football team.
-At that time, he did not have proficiency in the Romanian language, nor did he possess a Moldovan passport.
+In November 2016, Reabciuk was called up for the Moldova under-19 national team.

-Reabciuk was called up by Moldova national football team manager Alexandru Spiridon in March 2018, for a friendly against the Ivory Coast, while having just ten senior appearances for Porto B to his name.
-On 27 March, he played 65 minutes in that match, a 1–2 defeat in Beauvais, France, before being replaced.
+Reabciuk was called up by Moldova senior national team manager Alexandru Spiridon in March 2018, for a friendly against the Ivory Coast, while having just ten senior appearances for Porto B to his name.
+On 27 March, he played 65 minutes in that match, a 2–1 defeat in Beauvais, France, before being replaced.
 He was Moldovan Footballer of the Year for three consecutive years, 2020, 2021 and 2022.